Sciatica - Gallatin Valley Chiropractic of Bozeman

 How do I know if I have sciatica?

-In the majority of cases, pain that begins in your lower back and travels to your buttock and down through the back of your leg, is most characteristic of sciatica.
+In the majority of cases, pain that begins in your lower back and travels to your buttock and down through the back of the leg.
 Other symptoms that you may notice in addition to your sciatic pain are tingling, numbness and muscle weakness in the leg that is affected.
-The severity of the pain can vary from a mild ache to a burning, sharp sensation or even severe debilitating discomfort.
-At times, the discomfort may be described as an electric shock or sudden jolt of pain.
-Over time, sciatic pain usually intensifies and becomes more intense when you increase pressure in your body, as in coughing, sitting or sneezing.
+The severity of the pain can vary from a mild ache to a burning, sharp sensation or even severe debilitating pain.
+When the disc is involved, sciatic pain typically intensifies when abdominal pressure is increased, as in coughing, sitting on the toilet, or sneezing.

 How is Sciatica Treated?